rishasurana/markov/README.md

 # markov
-AI story writer based on a Markov chain structure.
+Story writer based on a Markov chain structure.